SightstoneOfficial/Sightstone/README.md

 # Sightstone Project
-Sightstone is an open-source and alternitive League of Legends client.
+Sightstone is an open-source and alternative League of Legends client.
 It is currently being rewritten in order to organize code and provide a better user experience.
-It is aimed to all sort of setups, letting you choose from the above three options:
+It is aimed to all sort of setups, letting you choose from the below three options:
   * Sightstone
   * Sightstone Light
   * Sightstone Ultra Light